apascualgarcia/consumersresources/README.md

 ```
 pip3 install [libname]
 ```
-where [libname] is the name of the wanted libraries.
+where [libname] is the name of the wanted library.

 * **ts** : this tool is needed in order to print timestamps in the console output when a script is running.
 It can be found e.g. in the **moreutils** package which can be installed with
 ```